HFQR/xitca-web/postgres/README.md

     - expose lifetime in public type params.(hard to return from function or contained in new types)

 ## Features
-- Pipelining:
-    - offer both "implicit" and explicit API.
-    - support for more relaxed pipeline.

 - SSL/TLS support:

     - powered by `rustls`